caiks/WBOT02/README.md

 	"warning_action" : false
 }
 ```
 As can be seen from the [table](#Model_table) above, the growth rate remains the same with the *fuds* increasing from 4131 to 5738.
 The mean path length increases slightly from 9.49 to 9.81 *slices*.
-If we consider the *model* size to vary exponentially with the path length, we can calculate that `2.40^9.49 = 4131` which implies that the expected path length increase is to 9.86.
-The actual increase is to 9.81.
-This difference and the slightly increased deviation suggests that some of the increased *model* has lengthened longer paths disproportionately.
+If we consider the *model* size to vary exponentially with the path length, we can calculate the multiplier at each step to be 2.40 for *model* 15.
+If this were to continue for *model* 19 the expected path length would be 9.86.
+The actual increase is to 9.81, which implies the multiplier has increased to 2.42.
+This increase in the multiplier suggests that the *alignments* of later *slices* have decreased slightly.

 <a name="Scanned_models"></a>